alpesis-web/atr/tech/20140203-MongoDB_for_Nodejs_Developers.md

 - cmd: `mongod --help`, to see the help files
 - cmd: `dir \datapath`, to see the data file
 - cmd: `mongod`, to accept the access
+- cmd: `mongo localhost/test`, to check the connection

 ## Week 2: Crud
 ## Week 3: Schema Design